^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Gastrointestinal bleeding is a secondary pathological condition.
-The most common causes of bleeding from the upper sections of the gastrointestinal tract are chronic gastric or duodenal ulcer.
-In recent years, the number of patients hospitalized for peptic ulcer has significantly decreased, but the number of patients with bleeding chronic ulcers remains unchanged.
+The most common causes of upper gastrointestinal bleeding are chronic gastric or duodenal ulcers.
+In recent years, the number of patients hospitalized for peptic ulcer disease has decreased significantly, but the number of patients with bleeding chronic ulcers remains unchanged.

 Patients with gastrointestinal bleeding are divided into 2 groups:

-1. Patients who have clear clinical manifestations of ongoing gastrointestinal bleeding, which rapidly aggravates the patient's condition.
-These patients should be examined in the intensive care unit of the surgical hospital, where there is an opportunity to provide assistance right up to the operational one.
-Restoration of compensatory possibilities should be combined with the survey.
+1. Patients who have clear clinical manifestations of ongoing gastrointestinal bleeding, which rapidly worsens the patient's condition.
+These patients should be examined in the intensive care unit of a surgical hospital, where it is possible to provide assistance up to and including surgery.
+Restoration of compensatory capabilities should be combined with examination.

-2. Patients who had clinical manifestations at the time of admission, but the condition is not severe and progressively worsens, and gastrointestinal bleeding is recorded based on an anamnesis and at present the life of the patient is not threatened.
+2. Patients who had clinical manifestations at the time of admission, but the condition is not severe and is not progressively worsening, and gastrointestinal bleeding is recorded based on the anamnesis and is currently not life-threatening.
 These patients can be examined in any diagnostic room and in any sequence.

 The main causes of gastrointestinal bleeding from the upper gastrointestinal tract